- What is Prudential RideLondon?

 - How are Surrey residents to be informed?

-Event information is shared using various methods including leaflets delivered to homes on and near the route, websites and through engagement events.
+Event information is shared using various methods including leaflets delivered to homes on and near the route, websites, social media and through engagement events.
 There will also be communications including posters and flyers plus advertising on buses, radio stations and in newspapers to reach the wider Surrey population.
 In addition, to hold an event on the highway, it is necessary for Surrey County Council to make a Special Events Order, under section 16A of the Road Traffic Regulation Act.
 Unlike for other types of order, temporary or permanent, there are no regulations governing the making of such an order.
 However, Surrey County Council's practice is to place a Public Notice in the local press indicating the intention to make such an order and the lengths of roads to which it will apply.
 This is normally done approximately eight weeks prior to the event and once the Order is made a further Public Notice is placed in the local press, usually two weeks prior to the event.

 - How much is Surrey County Council paying?